NJacksonDev/cinalist-react/README.md

 ## Installation and Setup

-Clone this repository.
-You will need node and npm installed globally on your machine.
+Clone this repository and the cinalist-api repo.
+You will need react, node and npm installed globally on your machine.

 Installation: